Thai cuisine: Ingredients

 Thai cuisine, as a whole, features many different ingredients (suan phasom; ส่วนผสม), and ways of preparing food.
 Thai chef McDang characterises Thai food as having "intricacy, attention to detail, texture, color, and taste.
+The Australian chef David Thompson, a Western expert on Thai food, observes that unlike many other cuisines, Thai cooking is "about the juggling of disparate elements to create a harmonious finish.
+Like a complex musical chord it's got to have a smooth surface but it doesn't matter what's happening underneath.
+Simplicity isn't the dictum here, at all."

 Thai food is known for its enthusiastic use of fresh (rather than dried) herbs and spices.
 Common flavors in Thai food come from garlic, galangal, coriander/cilantro, lemongrass, shallots, pepper, kaffir lime leaves, shrimp paste, fish sauce, and chilies.
 Palm sugar, made from the sap of certain Borassus palms, is used to sweeten dishes while lime and tamarind contribute sour notes.
 Meats used in Thai cuisine are usually pork and chicken, and also duck, beef, and water buffalo.
 Goat, lamb, and mutton are rarely eaten except by Muslim Thais in Southern Thailand.
 Game, such as wild boar, deer and wild birds, are now less common due to loss of habitat, the introduction of modern methods of intensive animal farming in the 1960s, and the rise of agribusinesses, such as Thai Charoen Pokphand Foods, in the 1980s.
 Traditionally, fish, crustaceans, and shellfish play an important role in the diet of Thai people.
 In 2006 the per capita consumption of fish was 33.6 kg.
 Anna Leonowens (of The King and I fame) observed in her book The English Governess at the Siamese Court (1870):

 "The stream is rich in fish of excellent quality and flavour, such as is found in most of the great rivers of Asia; and is especially noted for its platoo, a kind of sardine, so abundant and cheap that it forms a common seasoning to the labourer's bowl of rice."

 Freshwater varieties come from the many rivers, lakes, ponds, and paddy fields inland, and seafood from the tropical seas of the southern half of the country.
 Some species, such as the giant river prawn, need brackish water as juveniles but live out their lives in freshwater once mature.
 Aquaculture of species such as Nile tilapia, catfish, tiger prawns, and blood cockles, now generates a large portion of the seafood sold in, and exported from Thailand.